JarrydLeePatel/AngularBasics/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## This repo has examples of the following
-- Binding Typescript to HTML
-- Interpolation (Taking a raw value from .ts and rendering it out in our html)
-- Using components
-- using the router outlet
-- Directives
--